AnoukSmet/Naturazy/README.md

 I want to include a navigation bar which will be fixed on top.
 While scrolling down the page, I want to give the user a clear view on where they are located on the site by using the scrollspy.
 Whenever clicked on one of the navigation links, it should take you where you want to go.
-To be more attractive and easy to use on mobile, I want the navigation bar to convert to a hamburger sign with a dropdown.
+To be more attractive and easy to use on mobile, I want the navigation bar to convert to a hamburger sign with a dropdown menu.

 * Implementation
 I implemented the navigation bar using Bootstrap.
 This helps to give an overall structure and lay out to the navbar.